iliastsironi/Project-Semaphores/README.md

 # train_ride
 Program train_ride read two numbers:
-		the number of passengers you want to ride the train (NumOfPassengers) the number of passengers that can carry the train in every ride (capacity)
+	1.the number of passengers you want to ride the train (NumOfPassengers) 2.the number of passengers that can carry the train in every ride (capacity)

-	Train starts only when "capacity" number of passengers board the train Next group of passengers board only when all the previous unboard the train If the "NumOfPassengers" % "capacity" isn't zero then the program waitting (so be carefull)

-	Program use bsem.h in order to synchronize threads
+Train starts only when "capacity" number of passengers board the train
+	Next group of passengers board only when all the previous unboard the train If the "NumOfPassengers" % "capacity" isn't zero then the program waitting (so be carefull) Program use bsem.h in order to synchronize threads

-#Semaphores
+Semaphores
 Program uses 4 binary semaphores:
 	wait: I initialize it to 0 and we use it when a thread has board the train, end wait to make the ride
 	board: I initialize it to 0 and controls the waitting for all the threads-passengers(before board the train)
 	train_start: I initialize it to 0 and controls the train ride.
 If train will wait or start
 	finish: I initialize it to 0 and controls the termination of main.
 Main waits all the passengers to finish their rides

+Variables Description:
+	enter           : count how many threads are boarding the train leave           : count how many threads are leaving the train tickets         : count how many threads have board the train from the beginnig turn_off_train  : if 1 then we dont have any passengers, else 0 NumOfPassengers : number of passengers
+	capacity        : number of passengers that the train can carry